 - Bake for about 30 minutes, or until golden brown on top, springy to the touch and an inserted cake tester comes out clean.

-- Frost the cakes, pipe florets or dot with flowers.
+- Until you frost the cakes, cover the bowl with a soaking wet paper towel to keep frosting from hardening.
+Frost the cakes, pipe florets or dot with flowers.
 Enjoy!

 - Once frosted, the cakes should be eaten within two days and can be kept at room temperature covered.